A Message from the CEO, Kerry Anthony

 Depaul's voluntary Board of Trustees is made of people with a range of skills and expertise in the commercial and voluntary sectors and is committed to ensuring that Depaul is fully compliant with all relevant regulation and adopts best practice in managing services for the disadvantaged.

-For every €1 or £1 received by Depaul, up to 86% of this goes directly towards supporting the people in our services.
+For every €1 or £1 received by Depaul, a minimum of 86% of this goes directly towards supporting the people in our services.
 In addition to our front-line staff and volunteers, Depaul has a small central team that supports services through maintaining quality standards, financial control and good corporate governance.
 All of our staff across the organisation share the organisation's strong commitment to helping the disadvantaged and maintaining high governance standards.

 Depaul's financial statements are prepared in compliance with SORP, which is the recommended standard for charities.
 Depaul is also registered with 'The Governance code Ireland' www.governancecode.ie as being on the journey for the Code of Good Governance.
 We are compliant with relevant fundraising standards in both jurisdictions.
 We do not, nor can we afford to, pay the equivalent of public sector pay scales for any grade.
 Our annual accounts, which are available on our website, disclose salary bands for the management team.
 We pay our staff a fair salary, which is in line with salaries for staff of other similar sized charitable organisations.